-Peripheral venous access is often difficult in the newborn, so intraosseous access is a good alternative (see "Vascular and Intraosseous Access").
+Peripheral venous access is often difficult in the newborn, so IO access is a good alternative.
 The most readily available site for venous access in the newborn is the umbilical vein.
-The umbilical vein is easily differentiated from the two umbilical arteries by its larger orifice and thin wall versus the smaller, thicker-walled arteries (Figure 108-1).
+Vascular access techniques, including both IO and umbilical vein cannulation, are discussed in detail in Chapter 114, "Vascular Access in Infants and Children."